floriangbh/FacebookImagePicker/README.md

 - [x] Login with Facebook SDK and display user's Albums or tagged photos
 - [x] Display pictures of each albums
 - [x] Handling denied Facebook photo's permission
-- [x] Select and get URL/Image of the selected pictures
-- [x] UI Customization
-- [x] iPhone/iPad support
 - [x] Multiple selection in one album
 - [x] Select all

 ## TODOs

-- [  ] Use Anchor for layout (make the layout code cleaner and readable)
+- [  ] Refactor : use Anchor for layout (make the layout code cleaner and readable)
+- [  ] Multiple pictures selection across albums
+- [  ] Refactor : use Codable for parse FB API result
 - [  ] UI & Unit tests

 ## Example